e271828e/Flight.jl/docs/notes/design/framework_spec.md

 `zero(x.ω)`, not `0`".
 Under a non-nominal activation (a re-run of Stratum C at a given scalar type) the two leaf kinds the declaration ([§11.2][s11-2]) distinguishes are checked differently.
-A **declared-`T` leaf** — the author wrote `T` there — accepts exactly two types: the activation scalar (the fast path — the baked `isa`) or `Float64`, which the executor **embeds** as a zero-partial constant (`convert` through the leaf; struct-valued [ports](#g-port) use the standard cross-eltype constructor, a missing one failing loudly with both types named).
+A **declared-`T` leaf** — the author wrote `T` there — accepts exactly two types: the activation scalar or `Float64`.
+The activation scalar is the fast path, the baked `isa`.
+A `Float64` the executor **embeds** as a zero-partial constant (`convert` through the leaf).
+Struct-valued [ports](#g-port) use the standard cross-eltype constructor, a missing one failing loudly with both types named.
 Nothing else is accepted.
-A **declared-[pinned](#g-walked) leaf** — the author wrote a concrete type, `Float64` at the head of the list — takes the nominal-style exact check at *every* activation, its declaration having said the leaf never carries partials; an observed `Dual` there is the per-leaf forgotten-`T` error, with the didactic hint attached ("if `F` participates in differentiation, declare it `T`"), that being the one honest cause.
-The embedding is exact, not
-lenient: promotion is airtight and there is no lossy `Dual → Float64` cast, so a `Float64` observed at a declared-`T` leaf means no `Dual` entered its computation — its true derivative along every seeded direction is zero, which is precisely what the embedded constant says.
-This scopes the blanket convert-on-write rejection to the nominal check (row 53): the bug that rejection guards against — silently zeroed partials — cannot arise from honest code, because accidental `Float64`s from `Dual` operands are impossible (`MethodError` at the operation site).
-The residual is **deliberate stripping** (`ForwardDiff.value`): a stated intent to discard partials, producing a silent zero in the Jacobian — the stop-gradient idiom, occasionally legitimate (deliberately frozen couplings, opaque non-Julia wrappers), and equally invisible to a strict exact-match rule when applied mid-expression, so the leniency costs nothing.
+A **declared-[pinned](#g-walked) leaf** — the author wrote a concrete type, `Float64` at the head of the list — takes the nominal-style exact check at *every* activation, its declaration having said the leaf never carries partials.
+An observed `Dual` there is the per-leaf forgotten-`T` error, that being the one honest cause.
+The didactic hint is attached: "if `F` participates in differentiation, declare it `T`".
+The embedding is exact, not lenient.
+Promotion is airtight and there is no lossy `Dual → Float64` cast, so a `Float64` observed at a declared-`T` leaf means no `Dual` entered its computation.
+Its true derivative along every seeded direction is zero, which is precisely what the embedded constant says.
+This scopes the blanket convert-on-write rejection to the nominal check (row 53).
+The bug that rejection guards against — silently zeroed partials — cannot arise from honest code, because accidental `Float64`s from `Dual` operands are impossible (`MethodError` at the operation site).
+The residual is **deliberate stripping** (`ForwardDiff.value`): a stated intent to discard partials, producing a silent zero in the Jacobian.
+That is the stop-gradient idiom, occasionally legitimate — deliberately frozen couplings, opaque non-Julia wrappers.
+Applied mid-expression it is equally invisible to a strict exact-match rule, so the leniency costs nothing.
 What it need not be is invisible to the schema:
 **the declared-pinned leaf is the schema-visible freeze** — an author who means to strip declares the leaf `Float64` and strips inside the